 What we are working on next

-- Wireless reprogramming and Terminal support via WX WiFi modules
+- Wireless Terminal support via WX WiFi modules

 We strive to coordinate our updates to keep all of our tutorials up to date with the very latest changes in BlocklyProp once they are released.
 However, due to the volume of the tutorials and educator resources, there may be some unavoidable lag time.